-Here, you will find information on every step of buying a property in England & Wales.
+Here you will find information on every step of buying a property in England and Wales.

-After looking at a few properties you may be lucky enough to find you're dream property, but if you don't, then don't be disappointed.
-Most buyers change their requirements after looking at a number of properties and settle on something that is close, but not quite what they had in mind in the first place.
+After looking at a few properties you may be lucky enough to find your dream property, but if you don't, then don't be disappointed.
+Most buyers change their requirements after looking at a number of properties and settle on something that is close but not quite what they had in mind in the first place.

 At this stage, we would also advise looking into how much you can borrow on a mortgage before going to visit any properties.

 Book viewings!
 There is nothing quite like actually going to view the property.
 Sure, you can get a good idea from the photos, floor plans and descriptions, but you can't really get a feel unless you go and visit the property.
 You can only get a 'feeling' for the property and a real idea of the location and its situation by actually going to view the property.
 When you see somewhere that you would like to go and visit, give the agent a call and give them your details.
 If you've seen one through Hatched, then you can use the online 'Arrange a Viewing' link which is listed next to each property, or give us a call.

 Make sure you give ALL the details that the agent asks for.
 They are acting for the seller and part of any good estate agents' service is to gather this information.
 Once the viewing has taken place, the agent you have viewed through will contact you, so they can gather feedback from you regarding the property.
 This is vitally important, so again, please do communicate your feedback honestly and as fully as you can - it might help the owner to improve the property, but it will also help the agent to identify what you're not looking for.